 If you need to, you can get your basic disclosure certificate verified or confirmed as genuine.
-You may need to do this for a number of reasons, for example:
+You may need to do this:

 - to work or live abroad

 - to apply for a visa